Text2Model: Text-based Model Induction for Zero-shot Image Classification: Introduction

 \section{Introduction}

-The dominant paradigm for obtaining predictive models in machine learning is inductive training, often using massive labeled datasets.
-In contrast, people employ other techniques to obtain predictive models.
-Specifically, they create task-specific discriminative models based on language instructions, such as ``separate soft toys from hard ones" or "collect the furry toy animals" \citep{markman1990constraints}.
-This contrast between machine and human learning is striking, but until now, teaching machines to obtain task-specific discriminative models from natural language descriptions has been limited.
+We explore the challenge of zero-shot image classification by leveraging text descriptions.
+This approach pushes the boundaries of conventional classification methods by demanding that models categorize images into specific classes based solely on written descriptions, without having previously encountered these classes during training.\footnote{We note that our definitions of ``zero shot'' or ``zero shot learning'' are slightly different than the ones used in the context of text-only language models.} In various domains, numerous attempts have been made to achieve zero-shot classification capacity (\S\ref{sec:related-work}).
+Unfortunately, as we now explain, existing studies are limited in two major ways: (1) Query-dependence; and (2) Richness of Language description.

-Language-based classification has been studied for the closely related, yet different, task of zero-shot learning from text or attributes (ZSL) \citep{frome2013devise, lampert2013attribute}.
-To illustrate the difference, consider a popular family of approaches to ZSL which maps text and images to a shared space \citep{globerson2004euclidean,zhang2015zero,akata2015evaluation, zhang2017learning,sung2018learning, xie2021vman, Pahde_2021_WACV, xie2021cross,radford2021learning-CLIP}.
-Then, images of an unseen concept can be categorized by finding the class whose descriptor is closest to the image in the shared space.
-The issue is that in this family of approaches the learned representation (and the kNN classifier that it induces) are fixed after training, and are not tuned to a classification task given at inference time.
-For instance, furry toys would be mapped to the same representation regardless if they are to be distinguished from other toys, or from other furry things.
-Instead, we wish to produce classifiers and representations that depend on the task provided at inference time.
-That same limitation is also present with approaches to ZSL that train conditional generative models to synthesize samples from unseen classes at inference time and then use them for kNN classification \cite{elhoseiny2019creativity, jha2021imaginative}.
-Other approaches try to address this issue by assuming that test descriptions are known during training, or by training a classifier or generator over generated images at inference time, which is clearly undesirable \cite{xian2018feature, schonfeld2019generalized}.
+First, \textit{Query-dependence}.
+To illustrate the issue, consider a popular family of zero-shot learning (ZSL) approaches, which maps text (like class labels) and images to a shared space \cite{globerson2004euclidean,zhang2015zero, zhang2017learning,sung2018learning, Pahde_2021_WACV}.
+To classify a new image from an unseen class, one finds the closest class label in the shared space.
+The problem with this family of shared-space approaches is that the learned representation (and the kNN classifier that it induces) remains "frozen" after training, and is not tuned to the classification task given at inference time.
+For instance, \textit{furry toys} would be mapped to the same shared representation regardless of whether they are to be distinguished from other \textit{toys}, or from other \textit{furry things} (see Figure \ref{fig:fig1abc}).
+The same limitation also hinders another family of ZSL approaches, which synthesize samples from unseen classes at inference time using conditional generative models, and use these samples with kNN classification \cite{elhoseiny2019creativity, jha2021imaginative}.
+Some approaches address the query-dependence limitation by assuming that test descriptions are known during training \cite{han2021contrastive, schonfeld2019generalized}, or by (costly) training a classifier or generator at inference time \cite{xian2018feature, schonfeld2019generalized}.
+Instead, here we learn a model that produces task-dependent classifiers and representations without test-time training.